Dallas Failure to Warn Attorneys

 After you have suffered a serious injury due to inadequate warnings on a product, the first thing to do is ensure that you have an experienced lawyer to represent your interests.
 The experienced personal injury attorneys atThe Benton Law Firm will evaluate your case and point you in the right direction for your circumstances.
 We strive to put your best interests first in all that we do.

 As a team, the lawyers at The Benton Law Firm are concerned with compassionately serving your legal needs.
 At a time when you have suffered physical pain and financial distress, we are here to help.
 Our initial evaluation of your case is always free.
 Additionally, we take no payment for our services unless you recover compensation.
 Only after you have received your payment for your injuries will we be paid a portion of your settlement.
-This can give you peace of mind since you do not need to pay us any money up front, and will owe us nothing if we fail to recover compensation.
+This can give you peace of mind since you do not need to pay us any money upfront, and will owe us nothing if we fail to recover compensation.

 What is a Failure to Adequately Warn?